EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 # Overview

 Our objective was to conduct a temporal analysis of sperm movement patterns observed throughout the duration of the videos.
-To achieve this we developed an algorithm to extract path data a video dataset and calculated quantitative motility parameters such as the velocity, straight-line distance and curvilinear distance.
+To achieve this we developed an algorithm to extract path data from a video dataset and calculated quantitative motility parameters such as the velocity, straight-line distance and curvilinear distance.

 We then used the raw path data and calculated motility parameters to classify sperm motility patterns using unsupervised machine learning techniques.
 More specifically, we employed a mixture of experts approach to cluster the data and identify anomalies, which was later evaluated against a hand labelled test data set and shown to have an accuracy of over 90%.
 Our methodology is summarised in Figure 1.